Maximize tax savings

 Note: Your user ID is your PAN number.
 If you don’t remember your password, you need to reset your password.

 The government is yet to notify or clarify the specified financial transactions reportable in the new Form 26AS.
-The new form is in line with the budget 2020 announcement to facilitate compliance and correct payment of taxes.
+The new form is in line with the Budget 2020 announcement to facilitate compliance and correct payment of taxes.

-Now again, the tax department has introduced an Annual Information Statement (AIS) to incorporate new details like foreign remittances, off-market transactions, interest on income tax refunds, mutual fund purchases and dividend details, break-up details of salary and ITR information of another person.
+Now again, the tax department has introduced an Annual Information Statement (AIS) to incorporate new details like foreign remittances, off-market transactions, interest on income tax refunds, mutual fund purchases and dividend details, and break-up details of salary and ITR information of another person.

 File ITR